Kroger seeks to create grocery giant in $20B Albertsons bid

 Value chains like Aldi and Dollar General __ which have a combined 4% market share __ have also been squeezing traditional grocers like Kroger and Albertsons, particularly as red-hot inflation pushes people to cut costs.

-Kroger said would reinvest approximately $500 million into price reductions, and spend $1.3 billion updating Albertsons stores and $1 billion on higher employee wages and improved benefits.

-Kroger also said the combined stores would provide greater access to fresh food.
+Kroger said the combined stores also would provide greater and faster access to fresh food, with a total of 66 distribution centers and 52 manufacturing plants.
 Together, the stores operate in 48 states and the District of Columbia.

+Kroger said it would reinvest about $500 million into price reductions.
+It would also spend $1.3 billion updating Albertsons stores and $1 billion on higher employee wages and improved benefits.

+Some grocery workers expressed concern about the plan, which would inevitably bring store closures.
+The majority of Kroger’s hourly workers are unionized with the United Food and Commercial Workers union, which also represents workers at Albertsons-owned Safeway.

+“The proposed merger of these two grocery giants is devastating for workers and consumers alike and must be stopped,” said Kim Cordova, president of UFCW Local 7, which represents 6,320 Safeway workers in Colorado and Wyoming.

 “A Kroger-Albertsons deal would squeeze consumers already struggling to afford food, crush workers fighting for fair wages and destroy independent, community stores,” said Sarah Miller, executive director of the American Economic Liberties Project, a nonprofit that supports stronger corporate accountability and antitrust measures.